 - As a sprawling home to 270,000 people, Greensboro has a small downtown footprint—three blocks wide by six blocks long—surrounded by traditional suburbia and urban sprawl that extends out to a good number of office parks, gated communities and strip malls.
 It can take upwards of 30 minutes to drive from the northernmost to southernmost tip of its borders.

-- There’s one sporadically busy bus and train station downtown, and one small international airport about 20 minutes away.
+- There’s one sporadically busy bus and train station downtown, and one small airport about 20 minutes away.

 - Five sprawling college campuses call Greensboro home, along with a host of technical and trade schools.
 The student population alone is close to 35,000.

 - Nearby major cities include High Point (20 mins), Winston-Salem (30 mins), Raleigh-Durham (1 hr) and Charlotte (1.5 hrs)

 - Sundays and Mondays are practically dead, with not many options for food or drink available after 9pm, if establishments are open at all.